leninalbertolp/materializecss-snippets/README.md

 - Initial version
 - Application of adhesion to package control

-##Introduction.
+## Introduction.
 first of all, Sorry for my horrible English, is not my native language. :flushed:

-Repository with snnipets of the framework Materilizecss to Sublime Text 2&3, which will help you streamline your workflow, and make time for a cup of coffee :coffee:
+Repository with snippets of the framework Materilizecss to Sublime Text 2&3, which will help you streamline your workflow, and make time for a cup of coffee :coffee:

-For now, you can only install this reposiorio downloading snippets, I'm working to take it as a plugin and upload to Package Control.
+For now, you can only install this repository downloading snippets, I'm working to take it as a plugin and upload to Package Control.

-##Intallation.
+## Installation.

-###PackageControl Installation (Not available, sorry there is already a similar plugin Package Control). :cry:
+### PackageControl Installation (Not available, sorry there is already a similar plugin Package Control). :cry:

 You can install this awesome plugin through the [Package Control](https://packagecontrol.io/installation).